Main Building level 3 and Warehouse level 1

 What are the locks for with the NPC merchant?

 You can use the locks to keep the value of one or two resources fixed.
 This way, you can use the remaining sliders, and the exchange will only take into account the resources that aren't locked.

 How do I set up a trade route?

-When setting up a trade route, you can define what resources and how many of them are send.
-Just like when sending resources, you'll see how many merchants are required and you can select one of your villages using the list button as well as set up the repetitions.
+When setting up a trade route, you can define what resources and how many are sent.
+Just like when sending resources, you'll see how many merchants are required, and you can select one of your villages using the list button and set up the repetitions.